 Regardless of how often I discuss these issues, quote successful investors, or warn of the dangers – the response from both individuals and investment professionals is always the same.

 “I am a long term, fundamental value, investor.
 So these rules don’t really apply to me.”

 No, you’re not.
 Yes, they do.

-Individuals are long term investors only as long as the markets are rising.
-Despite endless warnings, repeated suggestions and outright recommendations; getting investors to sell, take profits and manage your portfolio risks is nearly a lost cause as long as the markets are rising.
-Unfortunately, by the time the fear, desperation or panic stages are reached it is far too late to act and I will only be able to say that I warned you.
+Individuals are long-term investors only as long as the markets are rising.
+Despite endless warnings, repeated suggestions, and outright recommendations, getting investors to sell, take profits, and manage your portfolio risks is nearly a lost cause as long as the markets are rising.
+Unfortunately, when the fear, desperation, or panic stages are reached, it is far too late to act, and I will only be able to say I warned you.